How did you learn about personal finance? When you were a teenager did someone sit you down and explain the financial “facts of life” to you?

 Anybody who withdraws 401k money before that age will pay a 10% early withdrawal penalty on-top of your income tax rate.
 You do not want to do this except under the most dire of emergencies.

-Secondly, buying house is not a great financial move.
+Third, buying house is not a great financial move.
 It’s a giant expense.
 You’ll be trading good financial assets for a giant loan.
 Maybe you’ll see a little appreciation someday far in the future, but there’s no guarantee.

 It’s like taking one step forward (with a positive net worth) only to take four steps backward into debt (when you buy the house).
 It’s completely asinine.